DEC's Role and Responsibilities

 What is a public meeting?

 A public meeting is the forum for the DEC commissioners to discuss with one another DEC business matters.
-Citizens may attend these meetings but the DEC is not required to entertain public comments at meetings.
+Citizens may attend these meetings but may only speak when recognized by the Chairperson during the public participation portion of the meeting.

 How do a find out when a public hearing or meeting will be held?